Arabic epic literature

 Pre-Islamic poet-knight Antarah ibn Shaddad is the hero of a popular medieval Arabic romance.

 Arabic epic literature encompasses epic poetry and epic fantasy in Arabic literature.
 Virtually all societies have developed folk tales encompassing tales of heroes.
 Although many of these are legends, many are based on real events and historical figures.

 Popular epic

 Taghribat Bani Hilal is an Arabic epic recounting the Banu Hilal's journey from Egypt to Tunisia and conquest of the latter in the 11th century.
 It was declared one of mankind's Masterpieces of the Oral and Intangible Heritage of Humanity by the UNESCO in 2003.

 In the 13th century, an Arabic epic poem entitled Antar was created based on Antarah ibn Shaddad, a pre-Islamic Arabian-Abyssinian warrior-poet.
+Most of the Arabic folk epics, such as Sirat Antara, Sirat Dhat al-Himma, and Sirat Baybars, were composed in the Levant and Egypt in the 12th to 15th centuries, and they widely imprinted the imagery of the Crusades: the main characters in all of these epics, in addition to various adventures, fight against the Franks, i.e., the Crusaders.
 In 1898 the French painter Étienne Dinet published his translation of Antar, which brought Antar bin Shaddad to European notice.
 It has been followed by a number of derivative works such as Diana Richmond's Antar and Abla, which furthered Western exposure to the Antar bin Shaddad legends.